Bruderjulian/ImageLoader/README.md

 It'll return the default/alternative Values.

 ### Cache
-when a Name is specified, the Image will be chached and can get accessed through the `getImage()` Function which needs the name as argument.
+When Cache is true, the Image will be chached and can get accessed through the `getImage()` Function which needs the name as an argument.
+Cache is by default set to false and in case of undefinded.

 ## Examples